 Consumers have seen changes to every aspect of their lives — some of which have a negative impact on the scuba diving industry while other changes may lead to positive long-term results if we play our cards right.

 Changes with an expected negative impact on a dive business:

 - A reduction in tourist spending and travel retail

 - A decline in retail store shopping & in-person sampling

 “A 12% drop in private consumption is anticipated in the United States over the next two years, with recovery to pre-crisis levels only by 2023–24” (ibid.)

 ‘Discretionary spending’ is what is used for scuba diving purchases.

-We have to plan for operating our scuba diving businesses in a recession-era.
-It means that people will most likely think twice before throwing money your way.
-You have to reassure them that it will be well-spent money.
+We have to plan for operating our scuba diving businesses in a recession-like-era even if it doesn’t fit the exact definition of a recession.
+People will most likely think twice before throwing money our way.
+We have to reassure them that it will be well-spent money.

 Meanwhile, some wealthy people will continue to have access to discretionary spending.
-This is a segment that you can best serve with white-glove service.
+This is a segment that we can best serve with white-glove service.

 The flipside of that coin is that ‘local diving’ may be on the rise.
 I will cover that later under the ‘positive’ impact of the coronavirus pandemic.